delphix/dcs-for-azure-templates/documentation/pipelines.md

 - [dcsazure_Snowflake_to_Snowflake_discovery_pl](../dcsazure_Snowflake_to_Snowflake_discovery_pl/README.md): Snowflake to Snowflake Discovery Pipeline
 - [dcsazure_Snowflake_to_Snowflake_mask_pl](../dcsazure_Snowflake_to_Snowflake_mask_pl/README.md): Snowflake to Snowflake Masking Pipeline

-Please refer to the respective README files for detailed information on each pipeline, including setup instructions, configuration details, and usage examples.
+Please refer to the respective README files for detailed information on each pipeline.